reposense/RepoSense/docs/PublishingGuide.md

 You can find the changelog of latest release [here](https://github.com/reposense/RepoSense/releases/latest)

-1. [Use this link](../../../edit/master/.travis.yml) to edit the travis configuration file, under deploy change the branch to **release**
+1. [Use this link](../../../edit/master/.travis.yml) to edit the Travis-CI configuration file, under deploy change the branch to **release**
 ```
 deploy:
   ...